followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/argumentAxis/type.md

 Displays numeric arguments.
 Each argument is the [logarithmBase](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#logarithmBase) value raised to some power.
 For example, **logarithmBase** equaling to 5 produces the following arguments: 5<sup>0</sup>, 5<sup>1</sup>, 5<sup>2</sup>, 5<sup>3</sup> etc. The logarithmic axis is useful when you visualize a dataset of rapidly-growing values.

 Normally, there is no need to specify this option, because the axis type is determined automatically depending on the [type of arguments](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#argumentType).
 However, you may force the use of a specific axis type, for example, to employ the *"discrete"* axis type with numeric or date-time arguments.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `AxisScaleType` enum.
+This enum accepts the following values: `Discrete`, `Continuous` and `Logarithmic`.
 <!--/fullDescription-->